Relational Semantic Reasoning on 3D Scene Graphs for Open World Interactive Object Search: : Scene Graph-Based Exploration with Learned Utility

 where $r_o$ is the parent room of object $o$ and $w\in[0,1]$ controls how much influence the room has on the final score.

 \paragraph{Frontiers} Each frontier is assigned an aggregated score based on nearby objects within a spatial radius.
-If no informative objects are nearby, e.g., a hallway frontier, we assign a default frontier exploration score to encourage expanding to unknown space.
+If no informative objects are nearby, e.g., a hallway frontier, we instead assign the room score if the frontier lies entirely within the room, or a default exploration score if it leads outside the room, to encourage expansion into unknown space.